w3c/wai-curricula/content/content-author/multimedia.md

 * provide descriptive transcripts based on existing captions and description
 * collaborate with designers to ensure transcripts are easy to find on the page
 * ensure inclusion of transcripts for audio and video content when required

 #### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[TBD]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+[TBD]

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Captions

+{% include excol.html type="middle" %}

+Captions are a text version of the speech and non-speech audio information needed to understand the content.
+Demonstrate different approaches and tools to provide captions.

+@@@

+#### Learning Outcomes for Topic

+Students should be able to:

+* ensure availability of accurate captions for audio content by:
+  * providing a caption file
+  * amending automatically generated captions for quality and accuracy
+* enumerate characteristics of quality captions, including time stamps and non-speech information
+* recognize different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language)

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[TBD]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+[TBD]

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Description of Visual Information

+{% include excol.html type="middle" %}

+Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video adequately.
+Provide examples of such descriptions and demonstrate different approaches to providing description of visual information.

+@@@

+#### Learning Outcomes for Topic

+Students should be able to:

+* explain description of visual information as information (including text in the video) for people who cannot see the video to understand the content
+* identify different approaches to providing description, including:
+  * integrated (speakers describe the relevant information)
+  * narrative (included in the main audio track and provided in an alternative version of the video)
+  * provided in a separate audio track or text file (if supported by the media player)
+* ensure availability of description of visual information when required

+#### Teaching Ideas for Topic